LCPQ/qcmath/README.md

 The keyword to use the pp-RPA is `pp-RPA`.
 Note that TDA is also available with the option `TDA=True`.

 ### Bethe-Salpeter equation (BSE)
 The Bethe-Salpeter equation (BSE) is related to the two-body Green's function (2-GF).
 The central quantity is the so-called BSE kernel defined as the functional derivative of the self-energy with respect to the 1-GF.
-As exposed in Section~\ref{sec:charged_excitations}, there are several approximations of the self-energy and each one of them leads to a different BSE approximation.
+There are several approximations of the self-energy and each one of them leads to a different BSE approximation.
 The common central equation is the following eigenvalue equation

 ```math
 \begin{pmatrix}\mathbf{A}^{\text{BSE}} & \mathbf{B}^{\text{BSE}} \\ -\mathbf{B}^{\text{BSE}} & -\mathbf{A}^{\text{BSE}} \end{pmatrix}\cdot\begin{pmatrix}\mathbf{X}_m^{\text{BSE}}\\ \mathbf{Y}_m^{\text{BSE}}\end{pmatrix}=\mathbf{\Omega}_m^{\text{BSE}}\begin{pmatrix}\mathbf{X}_m^{\text{BSE}}\\ \mathbf{Y}_m^{\text{BSE}}\end{pmatrix}